dnaeon/cl-covid19/README.md

 the `:limit` keyword parameter of the fetch function you use, or rebind the above parameter to a value you want.

+Another common parameter used by the various fetch functions is `:offset`, which allows you to skip a given number of items and is useful for retrieving items in pages, when used in combination with the `:limit` keyword parameter.

+The `:order` keyword parameter, used in some fetching functions controls the order in which items will be returned based on the `timestamp` column.
+By default the results will be in descending order (most recent ones).
+If you need to return items in ascending order (oldest to newest ones), you can use the `:asc` value for the `:order` keyword parameter.

 Here's how to fetch ten countries using the `COVID19:FETCH-COUNTRIES` function.
 You can control the number of results to fetch by using the `:limit` keyword parameter.